-To import data from the Settings page:
+To import data from the Settings page

-- 1. Log in as administrator (jasperadmin by default). - 2.
-Select Manage > Server Settings and choose Import in the left-hand panel.
+- 1. Log in as a system administrator (superuser by default). - 2.
+Select Manage>Server Settings and choose Import in the left-hand panel.

-Figure 7-3 User Interface for Import
+Figure 89: User Interface for Import

-- 3. Click Browse to choose the catalog zip file to import. - 4.
+- 3. Click Browse to choose the catalog zip file to import.
+This dialog cannot import a catalog file that was created from the export of an organization. - 4.
 Select the key that was used to export the catalog file.
-For more information, see 7.3, "The Import-Export Encryption Keys," on page 106. - Use the Server Key if the catalog was exported from the same server with the server key. - Use the Legacy Key if the catalog was exported from any server with the legacy key, or if it was exported from any server prior to release 7.5. - If you have added custom keys to the keystore on this server, select one from the list that appears: - Custom Key: Additional keys added to your JasperReports Server. productionServerKey - Use the Key Value and enter a key in hexadecimal notation if you exported with a one-time key (the command-line js-export --genkey option). - Use the Stored Key and specify its location if you saved the export key in the repository. - 5.
-Use the check boxes to change the behavior of the import operation: - When checked, the Update option will import only resources that are newer than ones with the same URI in the current repository.
-The Skip user updates option allows you to keep the current definition of any users that also exist in the imported catalog. - When checked, the Include access events option imports the modification times of resources from the catalog.
-When cleared, resources keep their existing access times if they already exist. - The Include server settings option determines whether the system configuration is updated from the catalog.
-There are two prerequisites in order for the catalog to contain configuration settings:
+For more information, see The Import-Export Encryption Keys. - Use the Server Key if the catalog was exported from the same server with the server key. - Use the Legacy Key if the catalog was exported from any server with the legacy key, or if it was exported from any server prior to release 7.5. - If you have added custom keys to the keystore on this server, select one from the list that appears:

+- Use the Key Value and enter a key in hexadecimal notation if you exported with a one-time key (the command-line js-export --genkey option). - Use the Stored Key and specify its location if you saved the export key in the repository. - 5.
+Use the checkboxes to change the behavior of the import operation: - Update When checked, it imports only resources that are newer than ones with the same URI in the current repository.
+The Skip user updates field allows you to keep the current definition of any users that also exist in the imported catalog. - Include access events When checked, it imports the modification times of resources from the catalog.
+When cleared, resources keep their existing access times if they already exist. - Include alerts When checked, the import includes scheduled report alerts that are associated with any reports in your repository selection.